 Plan Your Visit

-Hello Friends!!
-We are excited to see some snow this year.
+We are excited summer is here.
 The monument remains open 24 hours a day, and normally 365 days per year.
 This is subject to change due to inclement weather which may cause... delays opening the roads or even complete closure because of the most severe weather.
-The current schedule for the Visitor Center and the Natural History Association Book Store located at the top of the hill and at the base of the tower will be open daily, 9:00 AM to 4:00 PM daily.
-This may also be subject to change, so please continue to follow us for updates concerning any time changes and/or closures.
+The current schedule for the Visitor Center and the Natural History Association Book Store located at the top of the hill and at the base of the tower will be open daily, 8:00 AM to 7:00 PM daily.

-A reminder that the trails are also open through the winter, but they are not maintained.
-Ice and snow are possible on the trails through the winter season.
+All trails are open through they are not maintained.
 Please use caution when out exploring the Monument.

 We also ask that you help to preserve the primitive nature of the area by following Park regulations.
 Please remember to avoid smoking in non-designated areas and do not litter.
 Also remember that pets are not permitted on the trails, but may be walked in the parking areas as long as they are on leash.